jschra/grater_expectations/README.md

 After generating a testing suite, a checkpoint to run and a Data Docs website using the expectation suite notebook, the next step is to set up a Lambda function that can be called to validate new batches of data against the generated expectation suite.

-When `initialize_project.py` was run, an initial setup for this was created in `lambda_function.py`.
+When `grater create project --name project_name` was run, an initial setup for this was created in `lambda_function.py`.
 To make this Lambda function work, there are a few things that need to be specified by the developer:

 1. **Logic for loading data**: at runtime, the Lambda needs to be able to load a batch of data to memory (as pandas DataFrame) in order to run validations.
 Hence, it requires logic to do so.
 If you've previously created such logic for the `expectation_suite.ipynb` and stored that in `supporting_functions.py`, you should import it into the Lambda function and re-use it.
 2. **Event information for loading data**: in order for the Lambda function to figure out what to load, the Lambda has been set up to expect such information in the event parameter passed at runtime.
 E.g. if you expect the Lambda to load and validate a specific csv dataset each month, you could trigger it by sending the prefix of the dataset on S3.
 If the Lambda knows which bucket the data resides in, this information alone is enough for it to load it.